modelica/ModelicaSpecification/RationaleMCP/0031/grammar.md

 The `\U+FEFF?` at the very beginning is an optional byte order mark.

-As an example of the flat_modelica rule, this is a minimal valid Flat Modelica source:
+As an example of the _flat-modelica_ rule, this is a minimal valid Flat Modelica source:
 ```
 //! flat 3.5.0
 model _F